hassan-299/koi-viva-voice/README.md

 ## Contributing

-We welcome contributions to Koi Viva Voice!
+We welcome contributions to Koi Viva Voce!
 To contribute:

 1. Fork the repository.
 2. Create a new branch for your feature or bugfix.